pineapplegr/fmaddon-bryntum-scheduler-pro/README.md

    <img width="1345" alt="Screenshot 2024-10-29 at 11 24 01" src="https://github.com/user-attachments/assets/1cab5a44-a40c-4109-a025-51b911133416">
  - **Flight Dispatch(from bryntum examples)**
    <img width="1379" alt="Screenshot 2024-10-29 at 11 24 57" src="https://github.com/user-attachments/assets/a7aff79d-092a-47c7-ab19-acc2427d7e52">

+## View more bryntum examples using our template repository
+   - Clone the repo
+      - Inside the repository, we have some examples that can be used inside FileMaker.
+Copying and pasting the data from the examples folder, to the /src folder and running `npm run dev` will run the example.
+   - Add the example files from the example folder to the /src folder in the cloned repository
+   - Inside the /src/index.html, remove `../../` and replace with `../`
+   - Inside the src/app.module.js, find the initialisation of the schedulerPro class or extension of said class. eg. `let scheduler = new SchedulerPro({...})`
+   - Enclose the above line inside an async function and add the data parser at the start and the data loader and update listener after. eg.
+     ```
+      async function initScheduler() {
+         // Get FM Props
+         const props = getFmProps();
+         window._UpdatePhantomIds = updatePhantomIds;
+         const projectData = await fetchProjectData();

+         let scheduler = new SchedulerPro({...})

+         // Called for data changes that are persistable
+         scheduler.project.on({
+            hasChanges() {
+            let { changes } = this;

+            // Remove resourceTimeRanges from the changes if it exists
+            if (changes.resourceTimeRanges) {
+            delete changes.resourceTimeRanges;
+            }

+            // If there are other changes left, call updateProjectData
+            if (Object.keys(changes).length > 0) {
+               const response = updateProjectData(changes);
+               this.acceptChanges();
+               }
+            },
+         });

+         // Load the project data
+         await scheduler.project.loadInlineData(projectData);
+      }
+     ```
+   - Perform `npm run dev` inside a terminal.
+Now, the app inside the /src path is running in dev mode.
+It uses the data from /src/data/data.json.
+In order to view the example, user needs to open the filemaker file that has the addon and set the debug parameter inside the web viewer to 1.
+By default the parameter is tied to the $$DEBUG variable.